shriva1/heterogeneity-lengthscale/README.md

+For Python Scripts: Open or code\_files/'....'.py

-Open notebooks/analysis.ipynb and run the cells step-by-step.
+For Jupyter Notebooks: Open code\_files/'....'.ipynb and run the cells step-by-step.
+Replace the input file path wherever necessary.

+#### **Requirements**

+For required python libraries, refer to requirements.txt